Consensys/mythril/tests/testdata/outputs_expected/calls.sol.o.markdown

 ### Description

-A possible transaction order independence vulnerability exists in function _function_0xd24b08cc.
+A possible transaction order dependence vulnerability exists in function _function_0xd24b08cc.
 The value or direction of the call statement is determined from a tainted storage location

 ## Unchecked CALL return value